Genivia/ugrep/README.md

 Copy `bin/ugrep` to a convenient location, for example in your `bin` directory.

+If you prefer to enable colorized output by default without requiring option `--color` then execute:

+    $ ./configure --enable-color && make

+To see all options available to you, execute:

+    $ ./configure --help

 Unfortunately, cloning from Git does not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system."